Back to Rare Guns.

 H&K's second attempt to salvage the OICW program, the XM8 is a G36 mechanism in a plastic casing based on the bottom half of the original XM29 design.
 The weapon had some promise, but the Army ended up canceling the program in 2005, likely due to it being heavier than the current generation M4, the short life of its optics and reports of its handguard and parts of its upper receiver melting during sustained fire.
 The fact that it used proprietary accessory rails incompatible with the existing NATO-standard Picatinny rails didn't help either.
 Even if all the problems were solved (the melting issue* and the optics' battery life were solved early in its design, and the last revision, the XM8 R, added a traditional Picatinny rail above the carry handle), it still was judged not to be a sufficient improvement over the M4 to be worth the added expense.

-The XM8 had its glory days in the mid-2000s to the early 2010s, where it seemed like it was everywhere in video games and occasionally movies set 20 Minutes into the Futurenote , with it eventually no longer appearing in media from 2013 onwards.
+The XM8 had its glory days in the mid-2000s to the early 2010s, where it seemed like it was everywhere in video games and occasionally movies set 20 Minutes into the Futurenote , with its appearances in media becoming much scarcer after 2012.
 That said, there is some precedent for the XM8 appearing after the project's cancellation - H&K attempting to market the rifle globally after the US rejected it eventually lead to the Royal Malaysian Navy's PASKAL adopting it to replace some stocks of the M4 carbine in 2010.

 The XM8 has several different variants: the standard version with a 12.5-inch barrel, a compact carbine variant with a 9-inch barrel, a marksman variant with a 20-inch barrel, and a light machine gun variant with a 20-inch barrel and a folding bipod.